-The first is that the Dusk of Dawn treatment of the issues is subsumed much more fully under a thematics of “environment”, articulated as social, geographical, and cultural in its dimensions and both dynamic and relatively stable in historical terms.
-Writing about “the facts of the Negro’s double environment”, Du Bois, characterizes the situation thus:
+The first is that the Dusk of Dawn treatment of the issues is subsumed much more fully under a thematics of “environment”, articulated as socio-political, geographical, and cultural in its dimensions, and both dynamic and relatively stable in historical terms.
+Writing about “the facts of the Negro’s double environment”, Du Bois explains:

 The Negro American has for his environment not only the white surrounding world, but also, and touching him usually much more nearly and compellingly, is the environment furnished by his own colored group.
 There are exceptions, of course, but this is the rule.
 The American Negro, therefore, is surrounded and conditioned by the concept which he has of white people and he is treated in accordance with the concept they have of him.
 On the other hand, so far as his own people are concerned, he is in direct contact with individuals and facts.
-He fits into this environment more or less willingly.
-It gives him a social world and mental peace.
 (1940: 173)

 I was by long education and continual compulsion and daily reminder, a colored man in a white world; and that white world often existed primarily, so far as I was concerned, to see with sleepless vigilance that I was kept within bounds.
 All this made me limited in physical movement and provincial in thought and dream.
 I could not stir, I could not act, I could not live, without taking into careful daily account the reaction of my white environing world.
 (1940: 135–6)

-Note here that in addition to the definite limitation of possibilities by this white world, there is also an active appropriation, and employment in strategic thinking by Du Bois, of the understanding he has of the white world.
-This suggests another mode in which double consciousness—that seems to be what we are dealing with here—can operate.
-If double consciousness can also take the form of practical consciousness, one of “taking into careful daily account” whites’ reactions—tinged as they are by prejudice, by expectations grounded in that prejudice—in one’s plans, one’s own expectations, that would not necessarily involve internalizing the prejudiced viewpoint itself, though it might surely engender considerable disturbance of the soul.
-Double consciousness would then be a practical, and affective, rather than a strictly cognitive, impact of the environing conditions on the Negro soul.
+There is in this account, in addition to the definite limitation of possibilities imposed by the veil – and consequent to it – an active appropriation, and employment in strategic thinking by Du Bois, of the understanding he has of the white world.
+This suggests another, practical mode in which double consciousness – which is what we are dealing with here – can operate.
+If double consciousness also is practical consciousness, “taking into careful daily account” whites’ reactions – tinged as they are by prejudice, by expectations grounded in that prejudice – in one’s plans, one’s own expectations, that would not necessarily involve internalizing the prejudicial racist viewpoint itself, though it might nonetheless produce profound disturbance of the soul.
+Double consciousness would then also yield a practical, and affective, rather than a strictly cognitive, impact of the environing conditions on the black soul.

-There is also, indeed, according to the Dusk of Dawn account, a further, more telling and insidious effect of the white world on the Negro soul, here exemplified by Du Bois:
+There is also, on the Dusk of Dawn account, a further, more telling and insidious effect of the white world on the black soul, here exemplified by Du Bois:

 … this fact of racial distinction based on color was the greatest thing in my life and absolutely determined it, because this surrounding group, in alliance and agreement with the white European world, was settled and determined upon the fact that I was and must be a thing apart.
 It was impossible to gainsay this.
 It was impossible for any time and to any distance to withdraw myself and look down upon these absurd assumptions with philosophical calm and humorous self-control.
 (1940: 136)

-The “absurd assumptions” can and often do infiltrate the Negro’s psyche, and affect how she thinks and feels about herself in ways that stubbornly resist her own efforts to override or undermine them.
-(Or else, perhaps, more rarely, they elicit fierce and abiding anger, even rage.)
+The “absurd assumptions” can and do infiltrate the Negro’s psyche, affecting how she thinks and feels about herself in ways that stubbornly resist her own efforts to override or ignore them.
+More rarely, perhaps, they elicit fierce and abiding anger, even rage.
 Writing in a less autobiographical vein, Du Bois notes that despair of racial progress “too often” results from the Negro’s “lack of faith in essential Negro possibilities parallel to similar attitudes on the part of the whites”.
 This attitude itself is, he continues, “a natural phenomenon”, since Negroes share “average American culture and current American prejudices”.
 Because of this, it is

 almost impossible for a Negro boy trained in a white Northern high school and a white college to come out with any high idea of his own people or any abiding faith in what they can do.
 (1940: 191)

-This is Du Boisian double-consciousness as Gooding-Williams interprets it in Souls.
+This, arguably, is Du Boisian double-consciousness as set out in Souls.

 But the 1940 text never asserts a basic inner duality within the Negro: missing entirely from the Dusk of Dawn account is any mention of inward two-ness, of the psychic splitting that was so crucial to the account given in Souls.
-In the later work the issue is characterized in the terminology of “Negro self-criticism” (1940: 179), a “lack of faith in essential Negro possibilities” (1940: 191), and the “inner contradiction and frustration which [segregation and white racist intransigence] involves” (1940: 187)—a terminology that, while conveying the ambivalence and complexity of the treatment in the earlier text, falls far short of an assertion of an overriding psychic duality.
-And this is not because the text does not address the “felt experience” of being a Negro in America: a central, and the longest, chapter in Dusk of Dawn is devoted to “The Colored World Within”.
+In the 1940 text the issue is characterized in the terminology of “Negro self-criticism” (1940: 179), a “lack of faith in essential Negro possibilities” (1940: 191), and the “inner contradiction and frustration which [segregation and white racist intransigence] involves” (1940: 187) – a terminology that conveys the ambivalence and complexity of the earlier text, but falls far short of asserting an overriding psychic duality.
+And this is not because the text does not address the “felt experience” of being black in America: the central, longest, chapter in Dusk of Dawn is “The Colored World Within”.

-There are, “naturally”, problems with the unitary consciousness of a soul within the double environment Du Bois depicts, but these fall short of causing a split in the psyche itself.
-There is resentment, frustration, and anger verging on madness; there is a faithlessness, and, often, consequent despair; there are the temptations to turning one’s back on the folk, and also temptations to reject absolutely anything the “environing” white world offers or proposes.
+There are, ‘naturally’, problems with the unitary consciousness of a soul within the double environment Du Bois depicts, but these fall short of causing a split in the psyche itself.
+There is resentment, frustration, and anger; there is a faithlessness, and, often, consequent despair; there are the temptations to turning one’s back on ‘the folk’; and also temptations to reject absolutely anything the “environing” white world offers or proposes.
 And there is what Du Bois calls

 that bitter inner criticism of Negroes directed in upon themselves, which is widespread.
 It tends often to fierce, angry, contemptuous judgment of nearly all that Negroes do, say, and believe….
 (1940: 179)

-But what two-ness there is in the Dusk of Dawn account has been removed from the inwardness of souls, and is located instead in the “environing” world.
+What two-ness there is in the Dusk of Dawn account has been relocated from the inwardness of souls to the “environing” world.

-There are two more important ways in which the Dusk of Dawn account diverges from that of Souls.
-The first is that the brute facticity of what Du Bois calls the “inferiority” of the colored world is asserted in this text quite explicitly, and its effect upon the attitudes of Negroes described tellingly.
-Du Bois presents this stark reality as undeniable, while at the same time as contrasted to the claims made by racist prejudice concerning black folk, claims he takes the trouble to explicitly reject:
+There are two other ways the Dusk of Dawn account diverges significantly from that of Souls.
+First, the brute facticity of what Du Bois calls the “inferiority” of the colored world is asserted in this text explicitly, and its effect upon the attitudes of Negroes described tellingly.
+Du Bois presents this stark reality as undeniable, while at the same time rejecting the related claims made by racist prejudice:

 It is true, as I have argued, that Negroes are not inherently ugly nor congenitally stupid.
 They are not naturally criminal and their poverty and ignorance today have clear and well-known and remediable causes.
 All this is true: and yet what every colored man living today knows is that by practical present measurements Negroes today are inferior to whites.
 The white folk of the world are richer and more intelligent; they live better; have better government; have better legal systems; have built more impressive cities; larger systems of communication and they control a larger part of the earth than all the colored peoples together.
 (1940: 173–4)

-By invoking this set of what he regards as indubitable facts, Du Bois is naming historically contingent yet palpably certain realities that, he claims, “every colored man living today knows”.
-Consequently, “Negro self-criticism” is, in part, grounded in “a perfectly obvious fact” (1940: 179), namely, “that most Negroes in the United States today occupy a low cultural status” and a “low social condition” (1940: 180), which he specifies by immediately discussing “Negro ignorance”, the death rate, “criminal tendencies”, poverty, and “social degradation”.
-These facts, it is worth emphasizing, are listed by Du Bois not as representations of white prejudice but as an essential acknowledgment of patent observable realities.
-Though their causes, both present and past, count against the prejudiced conclusions often drawn, the causes are less visible, so less obvious.
-But the facts on the ground cannot be denied.
+By invoking these facts, Du Bois is citing historically contingent yet palpably certain realities that, he claims, “every colored man living today knows”.
+Consequently, “Negro self-criticism” is, in part, grounded in “a perfectly obvious fact” (1940: 179), “that most Negroes in the United States today occupy a low cultural status” and a “low social condition” (1940: 180).
+Among these, he discusses “Negro ignorance”, death rate, “criminal tendencies”, poverty, and “social degradation”.
+Du Bois lists these not as representations of white prejudice but in acknowledgment of patent observable realities.
+Though their causes, present and past, count against the prejudiced conclusions often drawn in the white world, these causes are less visible, less obvious.

-Another important departure of the 1940 text from Souls is an explicit recognition in the latter text that the psychic phenomena attributed to Negro Americans are not distinctive; as Du Bois writes,
+Another important departure of Dusk of Dawn from Souls is an explicit recognition in the later text that the psychic phenomena attributed to Negro Americans are not distinctive of their experience alone.
+Du Bois writes,

 [s]imilar phenomena may be noticed always among undeveloped or suppressed peoples or groups undergoing extraordinary experience.
 None have more pitilessly castigated the Jews than the Jewish prophets, ancient and modern.
 (1940: 179)